Walpole Vidal: Ecclesiastical career

 Vidal studied for the Church of England priesthood at Cuddesdon Theological College near Oxford, becoming ordained in 1877.
 He was Curate of St Edmund's, Salisbury, Wiltshire 1877–1879; Vice-Principal of Ely Theological College 1879–1881; Curate of Holy Trinity, Ely, 1880–81; and ultimately Vicar of Abbotsham, his native parish, from 1881 until his death.
 Later in his life he was Rural Dean of Hartland in the area his parish stood, and shortly before his death, which followed major breakdown in health, was made Prebendary of Exeter Cathedral.
 He was buried in Abbotsham Churchyard.

 He was also very active in local public affairs in Devon, as chairman of Abbotsham Parish Council, member of Bideford Rural District Council, vice-chairman of Bideford Board of Guardians, member of Devon County Education Committee and a local Commissioner for Income Tax.

 Change of surname

-On 26 May 1892, Vidal changed his surname back to his family's original name of Sealy, renouncing the surname of Vidal, following the succession of his father to ownership of the Cornborough estate.
+On 26 May 1892, Vidal changed his surname back to his family's original name of Sealy, renouncing the surname of Vidal, which his father has assumed following his succession to ownership of the Cornborough estate.